EVP, Administration Comcast

 Prior to Comcast, in 1997, then-Mayor Edward G. Rendell appointed Karen as President of Philadelphia 2000, the organization that brought the 2000 Republican National Convention to Philadelphia and served as the City’s official Host Committee.
 The Convention attracted 50,000 visitors and won national and international media attention.
 Immediate economic benefits exceeded $300 million.

-Karen served as Sales Executive for Comcast-Spectacor from 1993 to 1997, to develop the Wells Fargo Center.
-In 1991, Karen headed up the development of the Pyramid Club at the top of the Mellon Bank Center.
-Karen was the Club’s Membership Director and sole corporate representative in Philadelphia of Club Corporation of America.
+Karen served as Sales Executive for Comcast Spectacor from 1993 to 1997 to develop corporate sponsorships for what is now called the Wells Fargo Center, a 20,000-seat arena and home to the Comcast-owned Philadelphia Flyers and the Philadelphia 76ers.
+In 1991, Karen led the development of the Pyramid Club at the top of the Mellon Bank Center for Club Corporation of America.
+Karen was the club’s Membership Director and sole corporate representative in Philadelphia for Club Corporation of America.

 Karen received her M.S. from the University of Pennsylvania in 1997.
 She is a 1988 graduate of Dickinson College and the Dickinson Center for European Studies in Bologna, Italy.

 Karen serves on WSFS Financial Corporation and Wilmington Savings Fund Society, FSB Board of Directors.
 She also serves on the Boards of civic and charitable organizations, including: Board of Trustees, Drexel University; Global Board of Directors, The WICT Network; and Board of Directors, Museum of the American Revolution.